Charlton Athletic W.F.C.: Croydon

-The club entered the top-flight as Croydon, having tied up with Croydon FC.
-Debbie Bampton was appointed player-manager in the 1994 close season.
+The club entered the top-flight as Croydon, having tied up with Croydon F.C., and Debbie Bampton was appointed player-manager in the 1994 close season.
 She built a strong team which supplied six of England's squad for the 1995 FIFA Women's World Cup including Kerry Davis as well as Bampton, Powell and Sempare.
 After securing a fourth-placed finish in 1994–95, in 1995–96 Bampton led the team to a domestic double.
 After losing both domestic Cup finals to Arsenal Ladies in 1998, the club recaptured the League title in 1999.
 Another League and FA Women's Cup double followed in 2000.

-Takeover
+Takeover (2000)

-At Croydon's AGM in June 2000, the club's players controversially voted to accept a hostile takeover from Charlton Athletic.
-Bampton resigned as manager, as both the club's committee and the FA declared affiliation with the men's Premier League club to be against the rules.
-The Croydon F.C. chairman, Ken Jarvie, also attempted to block the move which was eventually sanctioned.
+Some of Croydon's players were reportedly unhappy with the club's facilities, and playing for the team was costing the players themselves money.
+In light of this, Crystal Palace approached Croydon regarding a takeover.
+The bid was discovered by Mick Everett (Charlton Athletic's general manager) and Keith Boanas (head of Charlton's girls' Centre of Excellence), who believed Charlton could offer better facilities than Palace and proposed a "marriage" between Charlton and Croydon.
+Croydon's chairman Ken Jarvie was interested initially but became concerned about losing control of the club and rejected the offer.
+Despite Jarvie's opposition to the takeover, at Croydon's AGM on 9 June 2000, the club's players voted to accept a hostile takeover from Charlton, and Bampton resigned as manager.